Towards Cross-Table Masked Pretraining for Web Data Mining: Experiments

 \subsection{Ablation Studies}

+\textbf{Comparison with Learning from Scratch.} To further demonstrate the effectiveness of \textit{cross-table pretraining}, we compare \ours{} with learning from scratch (\textit{w/o pretraining}).
+The results are shown in Figure~\ref{fig: conver}.
+We observe that pretrained model generally exhibit faster convergence rates and yield better results.
+This indicates that ~\ours{} has learned beneficial shareable knowledge for downstream tasks through cross-table pretraining on large-scale tabular datasets.
+Therefore, \textbf{we have reason to believe that the proposed prompt Masked Table Modeling, as a tabular pretraining objective, can effectively capture the prior structural information inherent in tabular data} and help enhance the model's generalization capability across various downstream tasks.

-In order to demonstrate that modeling at the feature level is more effective than previously used word token-level modeling in tabular data, we conducted ablation experiments.
-Specifically, we do not pool all word token embeddings into one feature embedding but feed them directly into the transformer layer for learning.
-The experimental result is presented in Table ~\ref{tab:pool} and proves that feature-level modeling is significantly better than word token-level modeling.
-Additionally, we further evaluated different pooling strategies: average pooling, max pooling, and self-attention~\cite{transformer} pooling.
+\textbf{Feature-level Learning.} Previous work ~\cite{transtab,liu2022ptab} introduce the concept of table-to-text into tabular modeling, that learns contextual relationships at the \textit{word level}.
+To demonstrate that maintaining \textit{feature-level} learning is more suitable for capturing deeper structural information in tabular data, we conducted ablation experiments on more challenging tabular prediction task.
+Specifically, we do not pool all word embeddings into one feature embedding but feed them directly into the feature interaction model for learning, and keep the other experimental settings identical.
+Table ~\ref{tab:pool} shows the results.
+We observed that \textit{feature-level} learning indeed exhibits superior average performance and shows notable advantages (\textbf{+10\%}) in certain dataset cases.
+Additionally, we further evaluate different pooling strategies, including average pooling, max pooling, and self-attention~\cite{transformer} pooling.
 The results are shown in Table~\ref{tab:pool}.
-Among these strategies, average pooling gives the best results.
-We tried to analyze the reason that max-pooling may not be able to distinguish between different feature values in some cases.
-For example, the max value may come from the word token embedding in the column name, which is the same for all the sample rows.
-The self-attention mechanism may be too complex relative to this simple information extraction.
-And average pooling can do this task simply and efficiently.
+Among these strategies, the approach of average pooling stands out as it efficiently simplifies information extraction, ultimately leading to the best results.